leaexplores/XNA-Test-Projects/README.md

 ## May help a few if you're trying to do basic things

 #Sources
 ##Some part of the code may come from Learning XNA 4.0 from O'Reilly and a few websites.
-Nothing bad was intended.
-If there's something please contact me and I will remove it !
+Most of it is from myself...